abbad/go-server-optimizely-feature-flags/README.md

 If you set the following cookie `__test_user` to `"true"` It will pass it as an attribute to `getEnabledFeatures` attribute.

-Here is the main function that does the heavy lifting, this snippet take from this repo `pkg/featureflags/featureflags.go`
+Here is the main function that does the heavy lifting, this snippet is taken from this repo `pkg/featureflags/featureflags.go`

 ```
 func (optiService *OptiService) GetEnabledFeatures(w http.ResponseWriter, r *http.Request) {